winton/a_b/README.markdown

 ### Assets

-Copy [this file][http://github.com/winton/a\_b/raw/master/public/js/a\_b.js] into the directory where you keep your javascript assets.
+Copy [this javascript file](http://github.com/winton/a_b/raw/master/public/js/a_b.js) into the directory where you keep your javascript assets.

 ### Configuration